lantianx97/Compositional-DA-HRS/README.md

 (3) The 2016 VBS data can be found at: https://hrsdata.isr.umich.edu/data-products/2016-venous-blood-study-vbs

+&nbsp;

 The data processing.Rmd contains code used to:

 (1) Re-compute the percentage measures of T and B subset cells based on the proposed tree structure.

 (2) Merge cell data with socio-demographic information and health outcomes across three different data sets.

+&nbsp;

 The data analysis.Rmd contains code used to perform step-wise RDA, network analysis, and linear penalized log-contrast regression.